Rim Repair Aftercare

 How to Care for Freshly Reconditioned Rims

-- Once that initial 24 hours period has passed, wash the wheels by hand a couple times during the next month.
+- Once that initial 24 hours period has passed, wash the wheels by hand a couple of times during the next month.

 - Let wheels cool before washing with soap.
 If your wheels are hot, just spray them down with cold water until their temperature has dropped.
 This will help prevent scratching the clear coat while washing.